CALL FOR PAPERS

 Instructions for Two-Way Anonymized Review

-Supplementary materials should also be anonymized.
+Supplementary materials, including any links to repositories, should also be anonymized.
 This includes author responses during the review process.
+Links to file hosting services that can track downloads, such as Dropbox, are not allowed.

 Submissions that violate these requirements will be desk rejected.